caltechlibrary/newt/README.md

 Why is this important?
 Much of the "back end" of a web application is already available as off the shelf software.
 Here is a short list of examples.

 - Postgres and PostgREST provides a JSON API for data management
-- MySQL or MariaDB combined with MySQL REST Service provides a web API for data management
+- MySQL and MySQL REST Service can provide a JSON API for data management
-- Solr provides full text search as a web service
+- Solr can provide full text search as a JSON web service
-- Elasticsearch and Opensearch provide a full text search engine as a web service
+- Elasticsearch and Opensearch provide a full text search engine as a JSON web service
 - ArchiveSpace provides a JSON API web service
 - Invenio RDM provides a JSON API web service
 - Cantaloupe IIIF Image server has integration points